West Virginia School of Osteopathic Medicine (WVSOM)

 - Submission timing for best consideration:

 For best consideration, applicants should apply early for rolling admission.
-For late applications, submission of their AACOMAS application should be completed at least four weeks prior to the deadline.
+For late applicants, submission of their AACOMAS application should be completed at least four weeks prior to the deadline.

 International students (non-U.S. citizens or temporary residents) considered: